Logius-standaarden/API-Design-Rules/sections/designRules.md

 ## Statelessness

 One of the key constraints of the REST architectural style is stateless communication between client and server.
 It means that every request from client to server must contain all of the information necessary to understand the request.
-The server cannot take advantage of any stored session context on the server as it didn’t memorize previous requests.
+The server cannot take advantage of any stored session context on the server as it didn’t memorise previous requests.
 Session state must therefore reside entirely on the client.

 To properly understand this constraint, it is important to make a distinction between two different kinds of state: